Poppys Wild Kitchen

 • Add peeled and sliced roasted beets to same skillet used to season beet greens.
 Season lightly with salt and pepper and warm through.

-• Assemble crostini by topping each piece with buttered greens and seasoned beets.
+• Assemble bruschetta by topping each piece with buttered greens and seasoned beets.
 Drizzle with balsamic reduction.
 Serve at room temperature.

 Notes

-• If you don't have balsamic reduction on hand you can easily make your own.
-Purchase premium, aged balsamic vinegar.
+If you don't have a balsamic reduction on hand, you can easily make your own:

-• Pour one cup into a small saucepan.
-Reduce to ½ cup by simmering at a low boil for 20-30 minutes.
-Watch carefully towards the end, as it can burn suddenly.
+Purchase premium,ย aged balsamic vinegar.
+Pour one cup into a small saucepan.
+Reduce to ยฝ cup by simmering at a low boil for 20-30 minutes.ย Watch carefully towards the end, as it can burn suddenly.
 I recommend using a measuring cup to tell when your reduction has reduced by half.

 Nutrition